How AC, Single-Phase and Three-Phase Electricity Work

 A Cycle

-A cycle is a complete rotation of magnetic field.
-When a magnetic field covering the coils of a generator rotates back to its initial position, we call that a cycle or one cycle.
+A cycle is a complete rotation of the magnetic field.
+When the magnetic field covering the coils of a generator rotates back to its initial position, we call that a cycle or one cycle.

 The sinewave graph above shows a cycle with a set of complete positive and negative values.
 The positive half-cycle shows electrons flowing in the forward direction.
 The negative half-cycle shows a reversal in the flow of electrons.